 Whether you negotiate by phone or in person, be sure to request a written summary of your agreement is issued with a commitment to provide the formal discharge papers as soon as possible.
 In most instances, the terms "cancellation," "discharge" and "forgiveness" are synonymously applied to the termination of a loan or credit arrangement.
 As with any contract, make sure the terms and conditions of the discharge papers match the agreement documented in your notes.
 The discharge papers may vary depending on the type of credit extended.

 One key issue is who retains title to any items that were purchased with the credit if part or all of the remaining balance is forgiven.
 This should be spelled out clearly during the negotiation process.
 If you have any questions or issues that you can't answer or don't understand, consult a financial expert or attorney before signing any agreements.

-Michael Sanibel is a freelance writer specializing in business, finance, law, negotiating and political analysis.
+Geoffrey Michael is a freelance writer specializing in business, finance, law, negotiating and political analysis.
 He graduated from the Air Force Academy with a degree in business and finance.
 He is also licensed to practice law in California and New Hampshire.